POSTASTRAY/test/README.md

-just testing stuff
+just testing stuff,
-not to sure since it is my first time
+not too sure since it is my first time.